stonish/lb-stack-setup/README.md

     ```
 - There are no tests.
 None whatsoever.
 - Manual initial setup can be improved with e.g. cookiecutter.
-- Settings are scattered in `configuration.mk` and `default-config.json`.
 - `lb-docker-run` should be upstreamed and removed from this repo.
 - Logging is not uniform, and worse not documented
 - When using docker outside CERN, the port forwarding for distcc is done in